lindeloev/mcp/cran-comments.md

 ## Notes for the reviewer

  * This fixes NOTES about arguments with missing documentation.
-No functional code was touched.

 ## R CMD check results
 There were no ERRORs or WARNINGs except the usual artificial ones (see "Expected